 During my spare time, I paint and sketch (https://about.illinoisstate.edu/adatta/art/).
 My work is inspired by Dali and Picasso’s complexities of dimensions.

-I like trying out several blends of coffee and ground size and experiment with the outcome through espresso maker, Hario V-60, French Press, and many more–this borders around madness (https://about.illinoisstate.edu/adatta/coffee/)
+I like trying out several blends of coffee and ground size and experimenting with the outcome through espresso maker, Hario V-60, French Press, and many more–this borders around madness (https://about.illinoisstate.edu/adatta/coffee/)

 More than warranted, I do consume a lot of information on mechanical watches and sports cars.
 And, lastly, I am working on a three-part novel-The Time corrector series.
-You can learn more about it at https://avi-datta.com/
+The first book in the series, The Winding was published in February 2022 (https://www.amazon.com/dp/B09MR1VWJ7) and has been rated as the top five Time-Travel fiction of the year by Readers’ favorites (https://readersfavorite.com/2022-award-contest-winners.htm).
+The second book in the series will be published in February 2023.
+You can learn more about my fiction work at https://avi-datta.com/